-Socially viable investigation of this concept is represented in the works of Western Scholarship, in particular under the study of Zoe Knox, expounding on the church’s leading role in promoting democratic values in Russian state via civil society, focusing more on the institutional influence of the Moscow Patriarchate on Russian politics as significant and growing in a largely negative direction.
-The idea of a civil society as a part of an ongoing conversation between entities in the democratic state and is indeed a significant contribution on the subject matter, yet the research considers only socio-cultural aspects, thus completely omitting Orthodox tradition, suggesting negative influence of the later, which is only one angle of the comprehensive relations.
+Socially viable investigation of this concept is represented in the works of Western scholarship, in particular under the study of Zoe Knox, who expounds on the church’s leading role in promoting democratic values in the Russian state via civil society, focusing more on the institutional influence of the Moscow Patriarchate on Russian politics as significant and growing in a largely negative direction.
+The idea of a civil society is a part of an ongoing conversation between entities in the democratic state and is indeed a significant contribution on the subject matter; yet the research considers only socio-cultural aspects, thus completely omitting the Orthodox tradition, suggesting a perceived negative influence of the latter, which is only one angle of the comprehensive relations.

-The work of Aristotel Papanikolau, The Mystical as Political suggests a biblical concept of theosis from Orthodox tradition as a constructive concept helpful in church-state relationship in modern quasi democratic Russian state, arguing that theosis – divine-human communion, the central principle of Orthodox thinking is coherent and appropriate for Orthodox political theory.
-The fact that theology is argued and found proper and applicable in socio-political situation is nothing but a modern genius of the author, yet his propositions of the sacramentality of creation - its “capacity to embody the divine” and the need for this capacity to be further developed and shaped by ascetic practices “aiming at learning to love,” “discerning what gets in the way of loving”, and his pole God-in-extension, God-in-self-revelation, which is “God’s love, which is always on offer” could be more specified and elaborated for social practices sake.
-This work carries a huge contribution of theological heritage of Orthodox tradition, yet without its socio-political implications, it is only of theoretical genius.
+In The Mystical as Political The Mystical as Political: Democracy and Non-Radical Orthodoxy, Aristotle Papanikolaou suggests the biblical concept of theosis from the Orthodox tradition as a constructive concept that is helpful in strengthening the church-state relationship in the modern quasi-democratic Russian state, arguing that theosis – divine-human communion, the central principle of Orthodox thinking –is coherent and appropriate for Orthodox political theory.
+The fact that theology is discussed and found to be applicable to the socio-political situation is nothing but a modern genius of the author, yet his propositions of the sacramentality of creation – its “capacity to embody the divine” and the need for this capacity to be further developed and shaped by ascetic practices “aiming at learning to love,” “discerning what gets in the way of loving,” and his pole God-in-extension, God-in-self-revelation, which is “God’s love, which is always on offer” could be more specific and elaborated on for social practice’s sake.
+This work carries presents a huge contribution to the theological heritage of the Orthodox tradition, yet without its socio-political implications, it is only of theoretical genius.

-Irina Popkova in her work The Orthodox Church and Russian Politics, underscores the role of the church in national and historic identity on the one and, and thus legitimizing Putin’s political ambitions, while having little saying on the political arena as such.
-Her historical research accentuates the political aspect of relationships with an additional insight into modern Russian identity, however, Orthodox tradition is overlooked and has nothing to propose to the modern day church-state cooperation.
-The work is more devoted to socio-political aspects of church-state-identity nexus in modern Russia without any insights into religious tradition.
+In her work The Orthodox Church and Russian Politics, Irina Popkova underscores the role of the church in forming national and historic identity and thus legitimizing Putin’s political ambitions, while having little to say about the political arena .
+Her historical research accentuates the political aspect of relationships with an additional insight into modern Russian identity; however, the Orthodox tradition is overlooked and has nothing to propose to the modern-day church-state cooperation.
+The work is more devoted to socio-political aspects of the church-state-identity nexus in modern Russia without providing any insights into religious tradition.

-Andreas Buss in his work The Russian Orthodox Tradition and Modernity, investigates the influence of Western ideas of individualism and capitalistic economics onto the Orthodox tradition grounded in homogeneity and ideology, claiming that new socio-political institutions are hard to develop and the necessary tension between the form and ‘spirit’ are not practiced.
-His study on a dialogue between theological tradition and socio-political context is insightful and will have place in this study to stage this research in terms of symphonia concept.
-This research includes more complex approach towards church-state relations from the elements of religious traditions and modernity, providing a proper understanding of the subject matter, yet without directing toward possible solutions.
+In his work The Russian Orthodox Tradition and Modernity, Andreas Buss investigates the influence of the Western ideas of individualism and capitalistic economics upon the Orthodox tradition, which is grounded in homogeneity and ideology, claiming that new socio-political institutions are difficult to develop and the necessary tension between the form and the “spirit” are not practiced.
+His study on a dialogue between the theological tradition and the socio-political context is insightful and will have place in this study to stage this research in terms of the symphonia concept.
+This research includes a more complex approach towards church-state relations from the elements of religious traditions and modernity, providing a proper understanding of the subject matter, yet without directing toward possible solutions.